dombmann/Bachelor_Game/README.md

 # Bachelor_Game
-This game was created for my Bachelor Thesis and can be played by anyone who ownes a Leap Motion Controller
+This game was created for my Bachelor Thesis "Interactive Visualisation to assess Hand Kinematics" at Heidelberg university and can be played by anyone who ownes a Leap Motion Controller.

 ## Requirements
  Leap Motion V2 with v2.3.1 Tracking SDK